uccser/cs-field-guide/text/chapters/en-formal-languages.md

 - Evaluation: this is required for excellence, and it's hard to see how to do a reasonable evaluation; however, an in-depth reflection on the  design may be suitable if done well
 - Personalised student examples: choice of regular expression to use as an example

-{teacher end}
+{panel end}

 Here are some ideas for regular expressions for you to try to create.
 You can check them using [Rubular](http://rubular.com/) as we did earlier, but you'll need to make up your own text to check.
 When testing your expressions, make sure that they not only accept correct strings, but reject ones that don't match, even if there's just one character missing.

 You may find it easier to have one test match [string](glossary.html#string) per line in "Your test string".
-You can force your [regular expression](glossary.htm#regular expression) to match a whole line by putting "^" (start of line) before the regular expression, and "$" (end of line) after it.
+You can force your regular expression to match a whole line by putting "^" (start of line) before the regular expression, and "$" (end of line) after it.
 For example, "^a+$" only matches lines that have nothing but "a"s on them.

 Here are some challenges to try to create regular expressions for: